Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 Select **Done**.

 > aside negative
-> If you are having issues, perhaps the password wasn't copied.
+> If you are having issues, perhaps the Client secret wasn't copied.
 Unlock the password field and copy and paste the text.
 ## Configure the Connector
 Duration: 5